Morse-Code-over-IP/irmc-avr/README.md

 irmc-avr
 ========
-# What is IRMC?
 IRMC stands for Internet Relay Morse Code.
+This is an implementation of a [MOIP](https://github.com/8cH9azbsFifZ/moip) client.

 It implements the [CWCom protocol](http://kob.sdf.org/morsekob/docs/cwcom.pdf) as adopted by [MorseKOB](http://kob.sdf.org/morsekob/docs/history.pdf).
 You can try out the software in a [browser](http://kob.sdf.org/morsekob/morsekob30/index.htm) using Java.

 ## Why morse code over IP?
 Why not?
 A number of different approaches for CW over IP exist.
 An early implementation has been the CWCom protocol,